jianghat/YLDragView/README.md

 Installation
 CocoaPods
-# To integrate LFLiveKit into your Xcode project using CocoaPods, specify it in your Podfile:
+# To integrate YLDragView into your Xcode project using CocoaPods, specify it in your Podfile:

 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '9.0'